 It might be a better start for me to start off with these smaller ones with the people around because it reminds me to-to-to talk to more people rather than just sort of just yeah, getting hyper focused on what I wanna do.
 Not even, even if I then saw an interest - So if I started an allotment, getting too focused on that, and then just getting to talk to people around me, I can be a bit of a bookworm and stuff.
 So it could be it could be a bit of a – I don’t need to remind myself to do those things.
 So I think having that open plan one would be useful in the long term as I become more integrated.
 Maybe Nottingham, I don’t know if I would still find it so you, I’d still like to be kind of connected with the allotment community - Rhian

-Rhian recognised that her tendency to become “hyper focused” created a barrier to connecting with other people, as the world around her is blocked out.
+Rhian recognised that her tendency to become “hyper focused” created a barrier to connecting with other people, as the world around her became blocked out.
 Through having a smaller plot, Rhian hoped she might be opened to the world around her and more likely to interact with other tenants.
 Her introverted personality was highlighted by her suggestion that she was a “bookworm” who valued privacy.
 The need to “remind” herself to socialise suggests this was not something that came naturally to her.
 Like Megan, Rhian recognised a sense of responsibility to step out of her comfort zone and identify the isolating habits which prevent her from socialising.
 In this way, there is a sense that socialising was a chore for her and something she had to do, while simultaneously she understood the benefit of connecting with others.
 Rhian therefore reflected positively on the efforts she was making towards being more social in the future.

 “I find the allotment a safe place”: A Space of Sanctuary